cerebral/overmind/packages/overmind-website/api/overmind.md

 # Overmind

 The **Overmind** class is used to create the application instance.
-To connect your application to components your create a connect function using the related view package.
+You need to create and export a mechanism to connect your instance to the components.
+Please look at the guides for each view layer for more information.

 ```marksy
 h(Example, { name: "api/app_initialize" })
 ```

-You can pass a second argument to the **App** constructor.
+You can pass a second argument to the **Overmind** constructor.
 This is an options object with the following properties:

 ## addMutationListener